telerik/kendo-react-inputs/docs/slider-api.md

 #### max `Number`*(default: 10)*

-The maximum value (large step) of the Slider.
+The maximum value of the Slider.
 The attribute accepts both integers and floating numbers.

 #### min `Number`*(default: 0)*

-The minimum value (large step) of the Slider.
+The minimum value of the Slider.
 The attribute accepts both integers and floating numbers.

 #### smallStep `Number`*(default: 1)*

-The small step value of the Slider.
+The step value of the Slider.
 The attribute accepts only positive numbers.
+Can be both integer or a floating number.

 #### value `Number`

-The selected value (number of large steps) of the Slider when initially displayed.
+The current value of the Slider when initially displayed.

 ## Ticks